All content copyright

 with a degree in Visual Communication.
 In 1983 she and Frank moved to

 Albuquerque, New Mexico, and in 1988 she established Studio Z.

 Zelda began creating collages with scissors and glue long before the age of digital art.
 Her works defy the usual expectations about "collage" as a clunky, bumpy, abstract affair.
 There are many times when even the original works are mistaken for photographs.
 "The Dream Library" for instance often provokes the question: "Where is that place?"
 Those places are all in Zelda's head!
-Explore her collages and other art projects in our Virtual Art Gallery.
+Start at the Art Page to explore her crafts and collages.

 Zelda attributes her success and a writer and publisher to her visual arts and communication training.
-In addition to applying these skills to book design, Zelda takes the lead in Studio Z's web site projects to create beautiful, customized sites for artists, authors and small businesses.
-Portfolio of Web Sites
+In addition to applying these skills to book design, Zelda developed Studio Z's Web Site Services to create beautiful, customized sites for artists, authors and small businesses.

 Zelda by Claiborne O'Connor

 Zelda has also been known to dip a toe into social activism from time to time.
 No-Cards Shoppers is a consumer web site she has maintained since 1997.
-More recently, she has served as president of the Humanist Society of New Mexico (2010-2014) and co-chair of the American Humanist Association Feminist Caucus (2012-2014).
-Zelda's Blog
+She has served as president of the Humanist Society of New Mexico (2010-2014) and co-chair of the American Humanist Association Feminist Caucus (2012-2014).
+Zelda's Essays Archive

 What's In A Name?